What I Need to Know to Make Investor Referrals

 Photo by Christina Morillo from Pexels.

-The intro could be to someone with expertise in an industry or a specific role (etc.).
-Sometimes, it's to investors.
-If I haven't worked with a company, it can be a little challenging to make investor introductions, though.
+The intro could be to someone with expertise in an industry or a specific role.
+Sometimes, it's investors.

-It’s also useful as a shorthand for quickly vetting any new business idea.
+There are six questions I ask to help do this.
+Answering these six questions is also a very useful shorthand for quickly vetting any new business idea.

 The first question is: What is the problem to be solved?